mjtomei/inflation/inflation_analysis.md

 ### 8.1 The Thesis and Its Limits

 This paper was produced through collaboration between a human author and a large language model.
-We do not claim it equals peer-reviewed research—it has not undergone peer review.
+We do not claim it equals peer-reviewed research; it has not undergone peer review.
 What we claim is narrower: AI enables synthesis across domains (economics, sociology, political philosophy, data science) that specialists lack time to integrate.
 The result is work that would otherwise require rare polymaths or large interdisciplinary teams.

 This argument is self-referential: "AI can produce quality analysis" rests on this paper's quality, which is precisely what readers must judge.
-We acknowledge the circularity and invite independent verification.
+We acknowledge the circularity.
+Independent verification is welcome.

 ### 8.2 Historical Context

 The capacity to measure has always been inseparable from the capacity to rule.
-Scott (1998) documented how statistical capacity—censuses, cadastral surveys, standardized measures—expanded state power over "illegible" populations.
+Scott (1998) documented how statistical capacity (censuses, cadastral surveys, standardized measures) expanded state power over "illegible" populations.
 The CPI itself originated in World War I wage adjustments.
 Economic statistics are not neutral descriptions but tools designed for governmental purposes.

 For decades, producing authoritative economic statistics required institutional resources, legal authority to compel data, credentialing infrastructure, and dissemination channels.
 These requirements created natural monopolies.
-Citizens could not independently verify claims about inflation—they could only choose which authority to trust.
+Citizens could not independently verify claims about inflation.
+They could only choose which authority to trust.

 ### 8.3 What Changes